Stocks close lower Wednesday as bond yields resume their climb

 On Tuesday, Federal Reserve Governor Lael Brainard sought to calm financial markets by emphasizing that the Fed, while generally optimistic about the economy, is still far from raising interest rates or reducing its $120 billion a month in asset purchases.

-Federal Reserve Chair Jay Powell will speak Thursday on monetary policy as well.
+Federal Reserve Chair Jay Powell will speak Thursday on monetary policy.
 Investors heard from him last week when he testified in front of Congress, but the format — a question-and-answer session with The Wall Street Journal — is likely to be more illuminating than Powell's calculated answers to politicians.

-The big piece of data investors will get will be the February jobs report on Friday.
-Economists surveyed by FactSet expect employers created 225,000 jobs last month, but with the disappointing economic data, investors are likely to dampen their outlooks.
+Investors are looking ahead to the February jobs report on Friday.
+Economists surveyed by FactSet expect employers created 225,000 jobs last month.
 The report also includes numbers for how much wages are rising across the economy, a key component of inflation.

-Las Vegas Sands climbed 2% after the casino and resort operator announced it would sell its Las Vegas properties to a private equity firm.
-The company, which will drop “Las Vegas” from its name, will focus on its holdings in Asia.
+Overall, the economic outlook has been brightening in recent weeks following a surprisingly strong retail sales report which showed that $600 stimulus payments approved in late December had translated into a January jump in retail sales that was the strongest since June.

-Google's parent company fell 2.7% after saying it would stop using customers' Internet browsing data to target and sell ads starting next year, responding to years of criticism from privacy advocates who have said the company is too invasive into its users' personal lives.
+With prospects rising for passaged of President Biden’s $1.9 trillion COVID-19 relief package with $1,400 individual payments and good news on vaccine distribution, private forecasters have been busy revising upward their economic forecasts.